PabloPiaggi/EnvironmentFinder/README.md

 ### Execution

-To execute the app just type:
+To execute the app just type,

 ```
 environmentfinder